About Story Synth

 You can see the templates in action (with placeholder content) at storysynth.org (opens new window).

-Visit Dawn of the Monster Invasion (opens new window) for example of a published game that runs on Story Synth.
+Try Around the Realm (opens new window) for an example of a published game that runs on Story Synth.

 Check out the repository on GitHub (opens new window) to explore and download the codebase.